mi-gandora/RNA_Seq_Colorectal_Cancer/README.md

 Significant DEGs were mapped to their functional coordinates across Biological Process (BP), Cellular Component (CC), and Molecular Function (MF) domains using `enrichGO()`.
 Enriched terms were programmatically streamlined using `clusterProfiler::simplify()` to eliminate redundant parental vocabulary and isolate the core active biological themes.

 ### 5. Gene Set Enrichment Analysis (GSEA)
-o capture coordinated, system-wide pathway shifts that standard strict cutoff methods might obscure, a threshold-free GSEA model was executed via `gseGO()`.
+To capture coordinated, system-wide pathway shifts that standard strict cutoff methods might obscure, a threshold-free GSEA model was executed via `gseGO()`.
 Every single quantified gene was retained and continuously ranked based on its log-fold change expression gradient (log2FC).

 ### Phase 2 Directory Output
 The complete downstream analysis scripts, curated spreadsheets, and visual plots generated in Phase 2 are structured within the repository as follows: